yustnip/inception-base/README.md

 ### Commands
 Use the following commands to run the build:

-* `npm start` - for the default task with PostHTML, Sass and watchers for .php and .scss source files;
+* `npm start` - for the default task with PostHTML, Babel, Sass and watchers for .php, .js and .scss source files;
-* `npm run prod` - the task with PostHTML, Sass, spritesmith, imagemin and without watchers.
+* `npm run prod` - the task with PostHTML, Babel, Sass, spritesmith, imagemin and without watchers.